yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 	A synthetic flag, TSC sync checks are skipped.

 	CPU feature bits can only indicate the TSC stability in a UP system.
-For a SMP system, there are no expliect ways could be used to ensure TSC reliability.
-The TSC sync test is the only way to test SMP TSC reliability. reliability.
+For a SMP system, there are no explicit ways could be used to ensure TSC reliability.
+The TSC sync test is the only way to test SMP TSC reliability.
 	However, some virtualization solution does provide good TSC sync mechanism.
 In order to handle some false positive test results, VMware create a new synthetic [TSC_RELIABLE feature bit](https://github.com/torvalds/linux/commit/b2bcc7b299f37037b4a78dc1538e5d6508ae8110)
 	in Linux kernel to bypass TSC sync testing.
-This flag is also used by other kernel components to by pass TSC sync testing.
+This flag is also used by other kernel components to bypass TSC sync testing.
 Below command could be used to check this new synthetic CPU feature,

 		$ cat  /proc/cpuinfo | grep "tsc_reliable"